 So does it live up to the hype?

 For starters let’s say this – Grace Bay Beach is, and I do not use this term lightly, spectacular.
-I’ve seen that word used to describe a lot of places (no, the view from your building of the Raritan River is not SPECTACULAR, it’s fine, but there’s nothing about the Raritan that is “spectacular”) that are most decidedly NOT spectacular.
+I’ve seen that word used to describe a lot of places (no, the view of the Raritan River from your apartment building is not SPECTACULAR.
+It’s fine, but there’s nothing about the Raritan that is “spectacular”) that are most decidedly NOT spectacular.
 Grace Bay is.

 The sand is fine and white – which means it doesn’t get very hot.
 The water is clear and that beautiful shade of turquoise that is usually associated with Pacific island paradises.
 There’s also a reef about a mile off the coast that is cool to see, and also limits the size of the waves.
 This makes water sports much easier, although we didn’t really do any of that since we just were looking to sit on a beach for this trip.
 It’s also extremely accessible from any of the dozen or so hotels that are built right on it.
 Finally, because the water is so clean and clear, and shallow, the turquoise color really extends all the way off to the reefs in the distance.
 This is a pretty unique feature, and not something you really see very often in the Atlantic.